jackfriend/personal-site/_source/_posts/2016-02-12-alices-evidence.md

           For this must ever be
         A secret, kept from all the rest,
           Between yourself and me.'
-`That's the most important piece of evidence we've heard yet,' said the King, rubbing his hands; `so now let the jury--' `If any one of them can explain it,' said Alice, (she had grown so large in the last few minutes that she wasn't a bit afraid of interrupting him,) `I'll give him sixpence.
+'That's the most important piece of evidence we've heard yet,' said the King, rubbing his hands; 'so now let the jury--' 'If any one of them can explain it,' said Alice, (she had grown so large in the last few minutes that she wasn't a bit afraid of interrupting him,) 'I'll give him sixpence.
 I don't believe there's an atom of meaning in it.'

-The jury all wrote down on their slates, `She doesn't believe there's an atom of meaning in it,' but none of them attempted to explain the paper.
+The jury all wrote down on their slates, 'She doesn't believe there's an atom of meaning in it,' but none of them attempted to explain the paper.

-`If there's no meaning in it,' said the King, `that saves a world of trouble, you know, as we needn't try to find any.
-And yet I don't know,' he went on, spreading out the verses on his knee, and looking at them with one eye; `I seem to see some meaning in them, after all. "--Said I could not swim--" you can't swim, can you?' he added, turning to the Knave.
+'If there's no meaning in it,' said the King, 'that saves a world of trouble, you know, as we needn't try to find any.
+And yet I don't know,' he went on, spreading out the verses on his knee, and looking at them with one eye; 'I seem to see some meaning in them, after all. "--Said I could not swim--" you can't swim, can you?' he added, turning to the Knave.

-The Knave shook his head sadly. `Do I look like it?' he said.
+The Knave shook his head sadly.
+'Do I look like it?' he said.
 (Which he certainly did NOT, being made entirely of cardboard.)

-`All right, so far,' said the King, and he went on muttering over the verses to himself: `"We know it to be true--" that's the jury, of course-- "I gave her one, they gave him two--" why, that must be what he did with the tarts, you know--'
+'All right, so far,' said the King, and he went on muttering over the verses to himself: '"We know it to be true--" that's the jury, of course-- "I gave her one, they gave him two--" why, that must be what he did with the tarts, you know--'

-`But, it goes on "They all returned from him to you,"' said Alice.
+'But, it goes on "They all returned from him to you,"' said Alice.

-`Why, there they are!' said the King triumphantly, pointing to the tarts on the table. `Nothing can be clearer than that.
+'Why, there they are!' said the King triumphantly, pointing to the tarts on the table.
+'Nothing can be clearer than that.
 Then again--"Before she had this fit--" you never had fits, my dear, I think?' he said to the Queen.

-`Never!' said the Queen furiously, throwing an inkstand at the Lizard as she spoke.
+'Never!' said the Queen furiously, throwing an inkstand at the Lizard as she spoke.
 (The unfortunate little Bill had left off writing on his slate with one finger, as he found it made no mark; but he now hastily began again, using the ink, that was trickling down his face, as long as it lasted.)

-`Then the words don't fit you,' said the King, looking round the court with a smile.
+'Then the words don't fit you,' said the King, looking round the court with a smile.
 There was a dead silence.

-`It's a pun!' the King added in an offended tone, and everybody laughed, `Let the jury consider their verdict,' the King said, for about the twentieth time that day.
+'It's a pun!' the King added in an offended tone, and everybody laughed, 'Let the jury consider their verdict,' the King said, for about the twentieth time that day.

-`No, no!' said the Queen. `Sentence first--verdict afterwards.'
+'No, no!' said the Queen.
+'Sentence first--verdict afterwards.'

-`Stuff and nonsense!' said Alice loudly. `The idea of having the sentence first!'
+'Stuff and nonsense!' said Alice loudly.
+'The idea of having the sentence first!'

-`Hold your tongue!' said the Queen, turning purple.
+'Hold your tongue!' said the Queen, turning purple.

-`I won't!' said Alice.
+'I won't!' said Alice.

-`Off with her head!' the Queen shouted at the top of her voice.
+'Off with her head!' the Queen shouted at the top of her voice.
 Nobody moved.

-`Who cares for you?' said Alice, (she had grown to her full size by this time.) `You're nothing but a pack of cards!'
+'Who cares for you?' said Alice, (she had grown to her full size by this time.)
+'You're nothing but a pack of cards!'

  "You're nothing but a pack of cards!"

 At this the whole pack rose up into the air, and came flying down upon her: she gave a little scream, half of fright and half of anger, and tried to beat them off, and found herself lying on the bank, with her head in the lap of her sister, who was gently brushing away some dead leaves that had fluttered down from the trees upon her face.

-`Wake up, Alice dear!' said her sister; `Why, what a long sleep you've had!'
+'Wake up, Alice dear!' said her sister; 'Why, what a long sleep you've had!'

-`Oh, I've had such a curious dream!' said Alice, and she told her sister, as well as she could remember them, all these strange Adventures of hers that you have just been reading about; and when she had finished, her sister kissed her, and said, `It was a curious dream, dear, certainly: but now run in to your tea; it's getting late.'
+'Oh, I've had such a curious dream!' said Alice, and she told her sister, as well as she could remember them, all these strange Adventures of hers that you have just been reading about; and when she had finished, her sister kissed her, and said, 'It was a curious dream, dear, certainly: but now run in to your tea; it's getting late.'
 So Alice got up and ran off, thinking while she ran, as well she might, what a wonderful dream it had been.

 But her sister sat still just as she left her, leaning her head on her hand, watching the setting sun, and thinking of little Alice and all her wonderful Adventures, till she too began dreaming after a fashion, and this was her dream:--